RidoziKishito/construction-ppe-safety-edge-computing/README.md

 ### Zone Configuration

-Zones are defined as 2D polygons over the camera frame, stored in a JSON config file:
+Zones are defined as 2D polygons over the camera frame, stored in a JSON config file.
+The system features an **Interactive Zone Editor** integrated directly into the local dashboard, allowing users to draw perspective-accurate, multi-point polygons (e.g., trapezoids, custom shapes) over the live feed instead of simple rectangles:

 ```json
 {